7 people arrested in Spain linked to racial abuse cases against Vinícius Júnior

 The hate message on the banner is often used by Atletico’s hardcore fans, though at the time they denied being responsible for the display.

 Spanish media said police had used security cameras to identify the perpetrators but no action had been taken until now.
-Police did not say if the timing of the arrests had to do with the widespread attention being received by the latest abuse against Vinícius on Sunday.
+Valencia and authorities worked together to identify and detain the suspects in the match against Madrid.
+The club said it banned the suspects from its stadium for life.

+“The club reiterates its strongest condemnation against racism and violence in all forms and is acting forcefully against all identified persons with the most severe measure by banning them for life from our stadium,” Valencia said in a statement.

-The lights at the Christ the Redeemer statue in Rio de Janeiro were turned off Monday night in a show of solidarity for Vinícius.
+The lights at the Christ the Redeemer statue in Rio de Janeiro were turned off Monday night in a show of solidarity for Vinícius, who did not practice on Tuesday citing a minor injury.
+He will not play in Madrid's match against Rayo Vallecano on Wednesday because of the red card he was shown late in the match against Valencia.

 “It’s an action of solidarity that is moving,” Vinícius said on Twitter.
 “But more than everything, what I want is to inspire and bring more light to our fight.”